LockeLamora/FridayCityLogic/README.md

 Sometimes the script will give a team that you can't afford, or it'll give a price that doesn't work out with 'budget remaining' section on your team's page.

-I've contacted playon about this and apparently it's not a bug at their end; your budget cap changes per race by design and I've no idea why, nor can I see it in the rules.
+I've contacted playon about this and apparently it's "not a bug" at their end; your budget cap changes per race by design and I've no idea why, nor can I see it in the rules.

 Until the logic behind this is figured out I've added a new file; mybudget; if you put a number here it will use this instead as your budget cap.